 When you take apart what IPA stands for, you get a better idea of the beer.
 India Pale Ales (IPAs) are in the pale ale family of beers, except they tend to be a little hoppier than other ales.
 This typically means they’re more bitter in flavor, but flavor ranges from beer to beer.

 The IPA was first created roughly 200 years ago with the intention of being super-hoppy since it would preserve the beer longer.
-This was important, since beer prepared in India rarely survived the long journey to England.
+This was important since beer prepared in England rarely survived the long journey to India (hence the name).

 What Does An IPA Taste Like?

 The easiest way to find out the flavor of an IPA is by trying one (obviously), but if you want to sound like a beer connoisseur, there are a few words you can use to describe your hoppy beverage:

 - Hoppy: The hoppiness comes from the hops in a beer.
 Generally speaking, the hoppier the beer, the more bitter it is.

 Used in a sentence: “Wow, this beer is so hoppy.
 One could even say bitter, but not me because I drink beer.”

 - Juicy: A juicy flavor also comes from the hops used, but it’s less of a bitter flavor.
 If your IPA tastes slightly of fruit, it could be a juicy IPA.